afpineda/appstrings-python/README.md

 ```

 This approach is developer-friendly, but not user-friendly.

+### Be user-friendly

-Your application should allow the user to choose a language
+Your application should allow the user to choose an available language
 via command-line parameters, environment variables or other means.

 The function `get_installed_translators()` will help in order to show a list of